graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ### 3. Register the custom scalar within your schema.

-The final step is to register an instance of the custom scalar to the schema.
+The final step is to register an instance of the custom scalar within the schema.
 This can be done for code-first or schema-first schemas.
 For code-first schemas, register it within your constructor via `RegisterType`, as follows: